 In the end, you will come out with a fresh new perspective on yourself and your life.

 Take some time each night to write in your journal about your thoughts and feelings, and your successes and failures for the day.
+(Ask yourself these questions and journal your answers.)
 This will help you grow and move forward in your achievements.

 As you self-reflect, take some time to think about how you are a leader, and how people working under you likely view you.
 Think about what you do to help other people, and if you could possibly do more.
 What are your values, and what is most important to you right now?